dougbeeman/dougbeeman.github.io/README.md

 ====================
 ## Hello World!

-This is my first try at github (actually, I tinkered and flailed a bit at a NICAR session)
+This is my first try at github (actually, I tinkered and flailed a bit at a NICAR session).

+I hope to use this as a starting point for writing/testing code.

 My Github user page is at:
 https://github.com/dougbeeman